cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

 - To access Cobalt, users must sign in to the identity provider system and select the configured Cobalt app.
 - Cobalt acts as the service provider.
 When a user attempts to sign in to Cobalt from the IdP system, Cobalt requests the IdP to authenticate the user.
 Once the authentication is complete, the IdP sends a SAML assertion to Cobalt, and the user is signed in.
-- SAML SSO authentication from the Cobalt sign-in page is not possible.
+- SAML SSO authentication from the Cobalt sign-in page (SP-initiated SSO) is not possible.
 <br><br>

 ![Cobalt identity provider-initiated SAML SSO](/deepdive/Cobalt-IdP-initiated-SAML-SSO-process.png "Cobalt identity provider-initiated SAML SSO")